hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 correlations --- emerge via spontaneously broken symmetry.
 Maybe Hawking and Hartle have the right idea.
-But it's amusing that the collision between folk metaphysics and four-dimensionalism might, if suitably interpreted, give us clues about a fundamental theory of time.
+But it's amusing that the collision between folk metaphysics and four-dimensionalism might, if approached with suitable humility, give us clues about a fundamental theory of time.